dominikrys/dominikrys.github.io/content/posts/disable-udp-checksum-validation/index.md

 In this post, I'll describe how to set up a Linux machine to ignore UDP checksums in received packets.
 The mentioned steps may also be adapted to allow for disabling TCP checksum checking.

-## Check if your machine can receive packets with broken UDP checksums
+## Check If Your Machine Can Receive Packets with Broken UDP Checksums

 Firstly, we need to check if your machine can already accept packets with invalid UDP checksums.
 This is necessary as your machine might already be able to receive them, but applications that are then passed the packets could be discarding them.
 Verifying this is also necessary to check if your network is capable of receiving packets with broken UDP checksums; there could be firewalls in place that verify packets before they reach your machine, in which case those will need to be reconfigured first.